 You have to use these functions everywhere where it is applicable or the cache will not work reliably.

 The cache takes three parameters into account when storing in or retrieving from the cache: The current User ID, the current language and the request's URL.

 Only on a complete match a cached page is displayed, which should take care of any permission checks done on the page.
 When you change the permissions of users, you need to manually invalidate the cache though, as MidCOM currently cannot detect changes like this (of course, this is true if and only if you are not using a MidCOM to change permissions).

-Special care is taken when HTTP POST request data is present.
-In that case, the caching engine will automatically and transparently go into no_cache mode for that request only, allowing your application to process form data.
+When the HTTP request is not cacheable, the caching engine will automatically and transparently go into no_cache mode for that request only.
 This feature does neither invalidate the cache or drop the page that would have been delivered normally from the cache.
 If you change the content, you need to do that yourself.

 HTTP 304 Not Modified support is built into this module, and it will kill the output buffer and send a 304 reply if applicable.

-This module is the first cache module which is initialized, and it will be the last one in the shutdown sequence.
-Its startup code will exit with _midcom_stop_request() in case of a cache hit, and it will enclose the entire request using PHP's output buffering.
+This module's startup code will exit with _midcom_stop_request() in case of a cache hit, and it will enclose the entire request using PHP's output buffering.